From the Streets of Twitter 🐦

 Getting in 🥺

 I had closely followed the Cowrywise Campus Ambassador Program since its inception.
 When they made a call for ambassadors in April 2021, I could not apply because I was no longer a student then.
 I shared the link with my friends who were still students and urged them to apply.
 Many of them did and got in.
-They told me about the onboarding process, the Slack community, the wonderful benefits and opportunities they now had access to as a Cowrywise Campus ambassador.
+They told me about the onboarding process, the Slack community, and the wonderful benefits and opportunities they now had access to as a Cowrywise Campus ambassador.

 I was jealous.
 I wanted to be a part of this program.
-Of course I could not become a campus ambassador since I was already a graduate.
+Of course, I could not become a campus ambassador since I was already a graduate.
 The only other option was to become a Cowrywise community manager and work closely with the ambassadors I had admired from afar.
 This was just a passing thought back then but soon, the opportunity presented itself and I took it.

 So I gathered my documents and shot my shot to the CEO and a few other staff I knew there.
 I got an interview with the People and Culture team, the content developer and a growth associate.
 After the interview, I had a second interview with the CEO Razaq Ahmed.
-I remember spending the night reading up all the interviews of Razaq I could find online.
+I remember spending the night reading up on all the interviews of Razaq I could find online.
 I wanted to make sure I knew the person I was going to meet.
 And I did.

 The interview went well.
 I left the office, got into a bus and made my way home.
 I was in Lagos traffic when the congratulatory email came in.
 I was in.